cml87/Spring_JDBC_JPA/README.md

     Class.forName("org.h2.Driver");  // load the jdbc driver
     Connection conn = DriverManager.getConnection("jdbc:h2:˜/test", "sa", "sa");
 ```
 This returned a new connection to the db whenever we called it.
-But we don't use the DriverManager directly anymore, we use the DataSource class `javax.sql.DataSource`.
-In Spring, there is an implementation of this class, `DriverManagerDataSource`, which includes the driver manager (the JDBC driver), and works in the same way.
+But we don't use the DriverManager directly anymore, we use the DataSource interface `javax.sql.DataSource`.
+In Spring, there is an implementation of this interface, `DriverManagerDataSource`, which includes the driver manager (the JDBC driver), and works in the same way.
 It is not used in production, only in demo applications.

 - `DriverManagerDataSource`: a class in Spring that defines a data source, i.e. that implements interface `javax.sql.DataSource`.
 It "includes" a JDBC driver field, i.e. one implementing `java.sql.Driver`, which must be set with the JDBC driver class of the vendor of the SQL database we want to work with.

 In a `DriverManagerDataSource` we have to set the driver class name.
 Depending on the db we are connecting to, we'll have one or another JDBC driver installed.
+In other words, depending on the database dependency we have inserted in our pom, we'll have one or other .class file (of a class implementing `java.sql.Driver`) of that vendor, in our class path.
 In the code, we must use the fully qualified class name of the JDBC driver in our path.

-The JDBC driver will be a class implementing interface `java.sql.Driver`.
-How to know if we have any JDBC driver in our class path?
+<u>The JDBC driver will be a class implementing interface `java.sql.Driver`</u>, as we have said.
+But, how to know if we have any JDBC driver in our class path at all?
 How to know the JDBC driver class?
 1. Intellij, ^+shift+A, classes, "Driver". select `java.sql.Driver`.
 The methods in this interface will be called by the driver manager enclosed in the data source. ^F12 for methods list.
 2. Look at the class hierarchy of this interface, ^H. We'll see the <u>classes in our classpath implementing this interface</u>!
 For example, `org.h2.Driver`, if we have included this dependency in the pom.
 That's what we need to use.